hamidrezafahimi/technical_utils/README.md

 # Technical Utils

-This the result of my *don't-throw-little-stuff-away* routine!
+This is the result of my *don't-throw-little-stuff-away* routine!
 A set of go-to programs archived together.
 The repo contains two types of programs:

-* Starting each project, I follow some tutorials and make primary samples before entering the main job.
+* Starting a new project, I follow some tutorials and make primary samples before entering the main job.
 I put all of them here.

-* Sometimes I am forced to create simple programs (e.g. reading or writing some special filetypes, plotting specia shapes, dealing with special libraries, etc.) which are pretty simple while taking time to do them again.
+* Sometimes I find it necessary to create simple programs (e.g. reading or writing some special filetypes, plotting specia shapes, dealing with special libraries, etc.) which are pretty simple while taking time to do them again.
 So, I can store them all in my little *Technical Utils* box.
-Maybe they work for other people; Why not?
+Maybe they work for other people, Why not.

-All the folders contain non-related programs and are just classified based on their context.
-The following workin tree shows what's going on here.

 ## Some Important Featurs

 Here is a list of the most important modules and utilities provided in this repo:

-* Simple codes to extract and plot data out of ROS1 bagfiles: [Link](). ([description](#plotting))
+* Simple codes to extract and plot data out of ROS1 bagfiles: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/ROS1/process_bagfiles). ([description](#plotting))

-* Elementary samples fo gazebo simulation based on ROS1: [Link]() ([description]())

-* A drone flight simulation, using the *IMAV2017* virtual challenge platform, based on Gazebo-7 and ROS1: [Link]() ([description]())
+* A drone flight simulation, using the *IMAV2017* virtual challenge platform, based on Gazebo-7 and ROS1: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/ROS1/adrone) ([description](###adrone))

-* A stand-alone drone flight simulation for ROS2 and based on *webots 2022a*: [Link]() ([description]())
+* A stand-alone drone flight simulation for ROS2 and based on *webots 2022a*: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/ROS2/webots_ws/src/my_mavic) ([description](####src/my_mavic))

-* Simulation of a stand-alone single camera in webots - May seem easy but I didn't find such thing!:[Link]() ([description]())
+* Simulation of a stand-alone single camera in webots - May seem easy but I didn't find such thing!:[Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/ROS2/webots_ws/src/webots_ros2_camera) ([description](####src/webots_ros2_camera))

+## Tutorials and Samples

+* Elementary samples fo gazebo simulation based on ROS1: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/ROS1/gi5m) ([description](###gi5m))

+* How to simply create a Makefile to compile cpp codes: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/cpp/class/makefile) ([description]())

+* How to create a simple `CMakeLists.txt` file in order to compile and run cpp codes: [Link](https://github.com/hamidrezafahimi/technical_utils/tree/main/cpp/simple/cmake) ([description]())

-# The Working Tree Explained
+# Working Tree Explained

+All the folders contain non-related programs and are just classified based on their context.
+The following working tree shows what's going on here.

 ## plotting